magnetophon/DEL2/README.md

 ## Current features

 - Tap a rhythm into it using midi
+- Each delay tap has a separate moog style filter
+  - The filter parameters are pair of settings, and each tap's settings is an interpolation between these two, depending on the velocity
+  - You can also link the cutoff frequency to the note
+- A haas panner that you can link to the note
 - 4 triggers, controlled by a learnable midi note:
   - mute input
   - mute output